 Call to talk to us LIVE on air: 866-451-1451

-Learn more about my guests, Dr Michelle Mudge-Riley:
+Learn more about my guest, Dr Michelle Mudge-Riley:

 Michelle Mudge-Riley DO, MHA is a physician and peer mentor/coach.
 She has spent the past 13 years assisting physicians and medical students with career strategy.
 The doctors she works with are interested in using their degree in a non-traditional way, exploring a non-clinical career, optimizing their skills and passions within their career and rediscovering meaning and purpose in their work.
 Dr. Mudge-Riley was called the “Doctor’s Doctor” in a 2010 book she co-authored because of her success in working with other doctors.
 The book is titled Physicians in Transition.